Danila-Nazarenko/DudeShape/README.md

 <br>

 Responsive Layout for Various Devices
-This project is a responsive web page optimized for viewing on phones, tablets, and desktops.
-The development utilized modern technologies including HTML, CSS, and JavaScript, as well as layout modules like Grid and Flexbox to achieve a flexible and adaptive design.
+This project features a responsive web page optimized for viewing on phones, tablets, and desktops.
+It was developed using modern technologies including HTML, CSS, and JavaScript, with layout modules like Grid and Flexbox to ensure a flexible and adaptive design.

 Features
+Responsive Design
-Responsive Design: Pages automatically adapt to different screen sizes for a comfortable user experience across all devices.
+The pages automatically adapt to different screen sizes, providing a comfortable user experience on all devices.

-Use of CSS Grid and Flexbox: For creating flexible and structured layouts.
+Use of CSS Grid and Flexbox
+Flexible and structured layouts are created using these modern CSS techniques.

+Interactivity
-Interactivity: Simple scripts implemented to enhance user experience.
+Simple JavaScript scripts enhance the overall user experience.

-Standards and Modern Approach: Code written according to current best practices.
+Standards and Modern Approach
+The code follows current best practices and standards for web development.

 Technologies
 HTML5
 CSS3 (Flexbox, Grid)